Why One-Size-Fits-All Software Concept Fails in Highly Regulated Industries

 - Scalability issues: Generic tools can’t be modified as regulations evolve, forcing costly patches or even rebuilds.

 This is why businesses serious about compliance and growth turn to custom software for industry, not one-size shortcuts.
-Then what are the major factors to focus on in industry-specific custom software?
+Then what are the major factors to focus on in industry-specific custom software development?
 Let’s understand with examples from healthcare, fintech, and logistics.

 Key Considerations for Healthcare Industry Software